The Movies That Almost Ruined Chris Hemsworth’s Career

 Reboots and remakes, as you can see above, are dangerous ideas.
 In 2019, Chris Hemsworth starred in MIB: Men in Black – International, a revival of the iconic franchise by Will Smith and Tommy Lee Jones.
 In the long, the actor played once again with Tessa Thompson, the Valkyrie of the MCU.

 MIB: Men in Black – Internacional disappointed a lot of people.
-With only 23% approval on Rotten Tomatoes, the film was criticized for trying to “imitate” the original franchise.
-In addition, several critical reviews blasted the characterization of the characters, the script of the film and the performances of the cast.
+With only 23% approval on Rotten Tomatoes, the film was criticized for trying to ‘imitate’ the original franchise.
+In addition, several critical reviews detonated the characterization of the characters, the script of the film and the performances of the cast.

 The Huntsman and the Ice Queen – 2016

 The production of The Huntsman and the Ice Queen was definitely a surprise.
-After all, the original Snow White and the Huntsman movie – starring Kristen Stewart and Chris Hemsworth – failed to win over critics.
+After all, the original Snow White and the Huntsman movie – starring Kristen Stewart and Chris Hemsworth – failed to win expert criticism.
 Even so, the sequel to the film hit theaters in 2016.

 Even with an excellent cast, formed by Hemsworth, Jessica Chastain, Emily Blunt and Charlize Theron, the film was detonated by the public and critics.
 On Rotten Tomatoes, the film only has a 20% approval rating.
 Once again, the film received heavy criticism for its cliché plot, stereotypical characters, and nonsensical ending.